 - Shireen Roshanravan, Northeastern Illinois University, "Pretending-to-be and Masterful Political Performance."

 - B.R.
 George, Carnegie Mellon University, "Painfully Literal Dudes."

 - Thirza Lagewaard, Free University, Amsterdam, “How Epistemic Injustice Can Deepen Disagreement.”

 - Agnes Callard, University of Chicago, “Is there such a thing as being good or bad at philosophy?"

 - David Vessey, Grand Valley State University, "Collapsing Life and Art."

-- Alyssa Adamson, Northeastern Illinois University, “Against a Single History: Luxemburg and a Decolonial Critique of Political Economy.”
+- Alex Adamson, Northeastern Illinois University, “Against a Single History: Luxemburg and a Decolonial Critique of Political Economy.”